-- 3.1 Representation is invited from, but not limited to, the following stakeholders: - APESB Technical Director (Chairperson) - APESB Board Member (Observer) Non voting - APESB Senior Project Manager (Secretary) Non voting
+- 3.1 Representation is invited from, but not limited to, the following stakeholders:

+- APESB Technical Director (Chairmanperson)

+- APESB Board Member (Observer) Non voting

+- APESB Senior Project Manager (Secretary) Non voting

-- 1 CPA Australia representative - 1 ICAA representative - 1 NIA representative - 1 legal representative (if required) - Members with demonstrated experience in the area of interest. - 3.2 The determination of the size of a taskforce is balanced between a broad base of representation and the need to restrict membership to workable numbers. - 3.3 Taskforce meetings are only open to nominated members; or if a member cannot attend, their representative. - 3.4 APESB Senior Project Manager provides technical support to the taskforce and is the principal drafting editor of the standard.
-This includes meeting organisation, compilation and distribution of agendas, minutes and any other associated taskforce documents and drafts. - 3.5 APESB Technical Director functions as the Chairperson and Quality Assurance Reviewer of the taskforce.
+- 1 CPA Australia representative

+- 1 ICAA representative

+- 1 NIA IPA representative - 1 legal representative (if required) - Members with demonstrated experience in the area of interest, i.e. subject matter experts. - 3.2 The determination of the size of a taskforce is balanced between a broad base of representation and the need to restrict membership to workable numbers. - 3.3 Taskforce meetings are only open to nominated members; or if a member cannot attend, their representative.
+Attendance by other stakeholders is considered on a case-by-case basis and is at the discretion of the Chairman. - 3.4 The APESB Senior Project Manager provides technical support to the taskforce and is the principal drafting editor of the standard.
+This includes meeting organisation, compilation and distribution of agendas, minutes and any other associated taskforce documents and drafts. - 3.5 The APESB Technical Director functions as the Chairperson Chairman and Quality Assurance Reviewer of the taskforce.
 The Technical Director is also responsible for providing guidance on APESB policies and procedures. - 3.6 The nominated APESB Board Member attends taskforce meetings and also reviews pronouncements before presentation to the APES Board. - 3.7 The APESB Secretariat provides administrative support to the taskforce.